Centre of Excellence

 Consult Super-Specialist Doctors at CARE Hospitals

-This article explores the key differences between passing out vs seizure, shedding light on their unique characteristics and causes.
-We'll delve into the specific symptoms that set passing out apart from seizures, helping you recognise the signs of each condition.
-Additionally, we'll discuss the underlying mechanisms that lead to these events, their potential triggers, and the appropriate responses for each situation.
+This article explores the key differences between passing out vs seizures, shedding light on their unique features and causes.
+We will look into the specific symptoms that set passing out apart from seizures, so you can recognise the signs of each condition.

-Unlike seizures, fainting is not associated with electrical activity in the brain.
-However, it can sometimes be mistaken for a seizure, especially if the person experiences jerking movements or twitching as they lose consciousness.
+Fainting is not caused by abnormal electrical activity in the brain, unlike a seizure.
+Still, it can be mistaken for a seizure, especially when someone experiences jerking movements or twitching as they pass out.

-It is a sudden, uncontrolled electrical disturbance in the brain.
-This electrical disruption causes a temporary change in the brain's function, leading to various symptoms, including:
+It is a condition in which there is a sudden, uncontrolled electrical disturbance in the brain.
+This can cause a temporary change in the brain's function, which can lead to various symptoms, such as:

-The type & severity of symptoms will vary and depend on the specific type of seizure and the area of the brain affected.
+The type & severity of symptoms are usually different.
+It usually depends on the specific type of seizure and the area of the brain affected.

-While both seizures and fainting can cause a loss of consciousness, they are distinct medical events with different underlying causes and symptoms.
-Understanding these differences is crucial for providing appropriate care and recognising when medical attention is necessary.
+Both seizures and fainting can cause a loss of consciousness, but they are two separate medical issues with different causes and symptoms.
+Understanding these differences is important to get appropriate care and recognise when medical attention is necessary.

 Seizures result from a sudden discharge of electrical activity in the brain.
-This electrical disruption causes a temporary change in the brain's function, leading to various symptoms.
-On the other hand, fainting (syncope) occurs when not enough blood reaches the brain, often due to a loss of blood pressure.
+This causes a temporary change in the brain's function, which may lead to various symptoms.
+On the other hand, fainting (syncope) occurs when there is less blood supply to the brain, often due to a loss of blood pressure.

-An electroencephalogram (EEG) test can help differentiate between seizures and fainting.
-In the case of seizures, the EEG may show 'epileptiform' brain activity.
-For fainting, the EEG typically shows normal brain activity.
+An electroencephalogram (EEG) test can differentiate between seizures and fainting.
+In seizures, the EEG may show 'epileptiform' brain activity and in fainting, the EEG usually shows normal brain activity.

 Seizures typically last up to a few minutes, and the person may be confused or disoriented afterwards.
 Fainting episodes are usually shorter, lasting only a few seconds, and the person usually recovers quickly and feels well afterwards.